nathanaellloyd/finalproject--pingpong/README.md

 I Need to take user a input, then store in an array, then divide into two arrays (by pushing items in random order).

 ###### UX
-I need to provide clear and intuitive visual guidance and an easy to use UI.
+I need to provide clear and intuitive visual guidance and ensure it's easy to use.

 ###### UI
 App needs to be responsive and accessible.
 Needs to be enjoyable to use on a small device as well as a larger device.